 The cost of a transfer is $50.00 per firearm, which includes the mandatory Virginia background check fee.
 Class III/NFA transfers are $102.00.
 Cash or check.
 We have no way to process credit cards.

-Because transfers are our primary business and we handle them by appointment, there is seldom someone in the office to answer the telephone or waiting around for packages.
+Do not call or text The Trophy Room, LLC.
+There is seldom someone in the office to answer the telephone or waiting around for packages.
 Therefore, the quickest and easiest way to reach us is by email.

 Virginia Resident Transfer